 Duration: 3 years full-time

-AUT University encourages early application - Semester 2: before May 2014.
+AUT University encourages early application - Semester 1: apply before November 2014; Semester 2: apply before May.
 There are limited places available for this qualification.

 The curriculum over the three years includes the integration of theory with practice in the areas of nursing in context, nursing science, primary nursing, acute nursing and mental health nursing, along with knowledge development, practice development and professional development.

-The first semester includes four core subjects that are taken alongside other Bachelor of Health Science students.
-In the second semester the focus is on nursing knowledge, nursing skills and health service delivery.
+In the first semester you study four core subjects alongside other Bachelor of Health Science students.
+The second semester focuses on nursing knowledge, nursing skills and health service delivery.

 555101 Lifespan Development and Communication